 Reaching his senior year, McKim, burdened with a heavy course load, work-study and Glee Club responsibilities was, in his own words, "burnt out."
 McKim shuffled through his last year at Dartmouth to the background theme of Phil Collin's "I Don't Care Anymore."

 In truth, McKim had to care, because, in addition to completing his education, he, like other graduating seniors, had to make decisions about life after Dartmouth.

-Working at Career Services, McKim had an insider's perspective to corporate recruiting and went through the process himself along with many other classmates.
+Working at Center for Professional Development, McKim had an insider's perspective to corporate recruiting and went through the process himself along with many other classmates.
 After meeting with recruiters, however, McKim "gleaned from that experience that [he was] not a big company type."